mossjacob/alfi/docs/notebooks_list.rst

 Non-linear LFMs
 ---------------

-For non-linear Latent Force Models, two approaches are implemented: variational and MCMC-based methods.
+For non-linear Latent Force Models, the variational approach is used.

 .. toctree::
    :maxdepth: 1